A motivic construction of the de Rham-Witt complex: Introduction

 \

 The structure of the present paper is as follows.
-In \S \ref{sec:preliminiary}, we prepare preliminary results on normalization and ($\mathbb{Q}$-)Cartier divisors.
-In \S \ref{sec:modpair}, we define a $\mathbb{Q}$-modulus pair to be a pair of a finitely reducible scheme and a $\mathbb{Q}$-effective $\mathbb{Q}$-Cartier divisor.
-We define the category of modulus correspondences over an arbitrary noetherian scheme, by taking the amalgamated sum of the constructions of \cite{KMSY1} and \cite{CD}.
-In \S \ref{sec:ci-rec}, we define and study the notion cube-invariant presheaf over a general noetherian base.
-The category of reciprocity presheaves is defined, following \cite{KSY2}, as the image of cube invariant presheaves under the left Kan extension of the functor $(X,D_X) \mapsto X \setminus |D_X|$.
-Moreover, we study the behavior of reciprocity presheaves under base change and restriction with respect to the base scheme.
-In \S \ref{sec:ex-rec}, we provide several examples of reciprocity sheaves.
-The transfer structure on a commutative group scheme is constructed in Appendix \ref{sec:appendix}.
-In \S \ref{sec:HA}, we formulate and prove the motivic Hasse-Arf theorem, by comparing the $0$-th Suslin homology group and the Chow group of relative $0$-cycles of a modulus pair.
-This comparison can be seen as a generalization of a result in \cite{RY16}.
+In \S \ref{sec:preliminiary}, we prepare preliminary results on $\mathbb{Q}$-Cartier divisors.
+In \S \ref{sec:modpair}, we define $\mathbb{Q}$-modulus pairs and prove some basic properties.
+In \S \ref{sec:ci-rec}, we define and study the notion of cube invariant presheaf and the notion of reciprocity presheaf following \cite{KSY2}.
+In \S \ref{sec:HA}, we formulate and prove the motivic Hasse-Arf theorem, by comparing the $0$-th Suslin homology group and the Chow group of relative $0$-cycles of a modulus curve.
+This comparison can be seen as a generalization of the result in \cite{RY16}.
 In \S \ref{sec:Witt}, we apply our machinery to give a motivic construction of the ring of Witt vectors and basic operations on it.
-As an application, we give a generalization of the result of Binda-Cao-Kai-Sugiyama \cite{BCKS} on torsion and divisibility of a reciprocity sheaf.
-In \S \ref{sec:dRWitt}, we give a motivic construction of the de Rham-Witt complex, assuming the existence of transfers on it.
+As an application, we give a short proof of the result of Binda-Cao-Kai-Sugiyama \cite{BCKS} on torsion and divisibility of a reciprocity sheaf.
+In \S \ref{sec:dRWitt}, we give a motivic construction of the de Rham-Witt complex.